 Figure 2.
 Inflammation and mitochondrial function as mechanisms in AA across SUDs.
-This figure presents a proposed model linking genes associated with neuroinflammatory and oxidative stress-related pathways across three major SUDs when comparing accelerated aging positive (AA+) and accelerated aging negative (AA-).
+This figure presents a proposed model linking genes associated with neuroinflammatory and oxidative stress-related pathways across three major SUDs when comparing accelerated aging positive (AA+) and accelerated aging positive (AA+) and accelerated pathways across three major SUDs when comparing accelerated aging positive (AA+) and accelerated aging positive (AA+).
 Genes that are shown in yellow were observed in aging-related pathways within AUD, while the ones in green were observed in aging-related pathways within SUD, and the ones in blue within OUD.
-The nuclear factor-kappa B (NF- κ B) pathway is activated by genes such as NR4A3, TRIM21, IFITM2, IFITM3, and IL-32, which are involved in inflammatory signaling and immune regulation and might contribute to the production of proinflammatory cytokines (e.g., IFN- α , IFN- γ , TNF- α , IL-6) that may exacerbate neuronal damage.
-Furthermore, the TXNIP and HDAC1 contribute to inflammasome activation, leading to increased Caspase-1 activity and the subsequent maturation of IL-1 β and IL-18, promoting neuroinflammatory responses.
+The nuclear factor-kappa B (NF- κ B) pathway is activated by genes such as NR4A3, TRIM2D, IETM2, IETM3, and IL-32, which are involved in inflammatory signaling and immune regulation and might contribute to the production of proinflammatory of tekinese (e.g., IFN- α , IL-6) that may exacerbate neuronal damage.
+Furthermore, the TXNIP and HDAC1 contribute to inflammasome activation, feading the increased Caspase-1 activity and the subsequent maturation of IL-1 β and IL-18, promoting neuroinflammatory responses.
 Future studies might investigate the role of NLRP3 as a central component in stimulant-induced neuroinflammation in this mechanism.
-Finally, the upregulation of NOS3, TXNIP, CSF1, HTR2A, HDAC1, EDN1, THBS1, and RELN is linked to vascular dysfunction, cellular stress, and neurodegeneration, might contribute to mitochondrial dysfunction and oxidative stress (ROS).
+Finally, the upregulation of NOS3, TXNIP, CSF1, HTE2A, HDAC1 Contribute to mitochondrial dysfunction, cellular stress, and neurodegeneration, might contribute to mitochondrial dysfunction and dividative stress (ROS).